RIR360/development/journal/2025/february.md

 ## 02/16/2025
 - You have to keep improving your system or environment.
 - When you have a feeling of falling behind you need ask some questions:
+  - Is my environemnt OKAY?
+  - Am I serious about my purpose?
+  - What causing the frictions?